priv-kweihmann/oelint-adv/README.md

 - ``[branch:false,mydistro.conf]``, means the finding occurs only when using ``mydistro.conf`` and on the ``false`` branch of an expanded inline function block.

 This should help to better spot the issue found by the linter.

+### junit

+When running with ``--outputformat=junit`` you will get a JUnit XML report.

+If the run found issues, you will get each finding as a separate failing testcase.
+In the case nothing was found you will get a `synthetic` passing testcase

 ## Apply automatic fixing